 By 2007, the FDA had received 170 unique postmarketing reports of bleeding among patients taking Cymbalta.
 It called for “abnormal bleeding” warnings to be added to SSRI and SNRI labels.
 The label warns that bleeding reports have ranged from simple bruising to “life-threatening hemorrhages.”

 “Patients should be cautioned about the risk of bleeding associated with the concomitant use of CYMBALTA and NSAIDs, aspirin, or other drugs that affect coagulation,” the Cymbalta label warns.

-In 2014, the FDA required a warning of orthostatic hypotension and the risk of falls added to Cymbalta’s label.
-Orthostatic hypotension is a sudden drop in blood pressure while a person is stands up.
+In 2014, the FDA required that a warning of orthostatic hypotension and the risk of falls be added to Cymbalta’s label.
+Orthostatic hypotension is a sudden drop in blood pressure while a person stands up.
 It can cause a loss of consciousness, called syncope, and patients can suffer injuries from subsequent falls.

 “Orthostatic hypotension and syncope have been reported with therapeutic doses of Cymbalta.
-Syncope and orthostatic hypotension tend to occur within the first week of therapy but can occur at any time during Cymbalta treatment, particularly after dose increases,” the warning added to Cymbalta’s label read.
+Syncope and orthostatic hypotension tend to occur within the first week of therapy but can occur at any time during Cymbalta treatment, particularly after dose increases,” the warning added to Cymbalta’s label reads.

 Possible negative effects of Cymbalta may start during treatment as well as after a patient stops treatment.